tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 #### Time-Series Forecasting

-In this notebook, you will load historical CAD-Yen exchange rate data and apply time series analysis and modelling to determine whether there is any predictable behaviour.
+In this notebook, you will load historical CAD-Yen exchange rate data and apply time series analysis and modelling to determine if there is any predictable behaviour.

-Follow the steps outlined in the time-series starter notebook to complete the following:
+Follow the steps outlined in the time series starter notebook to complete the following:

-1. Decomposition using a Hodrick-Prescott Filter (Decompose the Settle price into trend and noise).
+1. Decomposition using a Hodrick-Prescott filter (Decompose the settle price into trend and noise).
-2. Forecasting Returns using an ARMA Model.
+2. Forecasting returns using an ARMA model.
-3. Forecasting the exchange rate Price using an ARIMA Model.
+3. Forecasting the exchange rate price using an ARIMA model.
-4. Forecasting Volatility with GARCH.
+4. Forecasting volatility with GARCH.

 Use the results of the time series analysis and modelling to answer the following questions: